 I don’t do most seasonal decorating because I like to keep things simple and I’m lazy to store those decorations after the season.
 We only decorate for Christmas and we simplified the Christmas decorating.

-Instead of putting up a bunch of Christmas decorations, we have minimal decorating at this festive season.
-We reuse the decorations from the past Christmases.
+Instead of putting up a bunch of Christmas decorations, we have minimal decorating during this festive season.
+We reuse the decorations from past Christmases.
 We repurpose and DIY Christmas decorations.

-When I traveled in my 20s, I have always bought souvenirs.
+I no longer buy souvenirs when I travel.
+When I traveled in my 20s, I always bought souvenirs.
 I bought the souvenirs for family, friends and myself.
-I thought I care about them, I’ve to buy something for them when I travel.
+I thought I care about them, I had to buy something for them when I travel.

 Honestly, I think most of the souvenirs I bought might not be useful for them.
-It might be a city’s signature souvenir, but who cares about it when it’s a decorating item and my friend is trapped with nowhere to display.
+It might be a city’s signature souvenir, but who cares about it when it’s a decorating item and my friend is trapped with nowhere to display it?

-In rare cases, I still buy souvenirs for families if they ask me to buy, and I’m always so happy to buy for them.
+In rare cases, I still buy souvenirs for families if they ask me to buy them, and I’m always happy to buy them.